mitch250205/CosworthCodeForQ1Q2/README.md

 There are two programming tasks included in this repository.
 1. Generate a timing map

-   code architecture:
+Code architecture:

 create_map-> create_cosworth_timing_map.py … This code creates the mapping tables.
-data -> timing_maps -> /2024-07-11_10/command_line_timing_map_0_ms.txt
+data -> timing_maps -> /2024-07-11_10/command_line_timing_map_0_ms.txt This is where the timing maps are saved.
-This is where the timing maps are saved.
             For example this is a timing map of 0ms saved in a directory which is the execution time.
-This map was created from the command line and not test automation. scripts-> question_1 -> test_create_map: test_cosworth_1.py … Contains all the parameterised pytest test cases.
+This map was created from the command line and not test automation. scripts-> question_1 -> test_create_map->test_cosworth_1.py  Contains all the parameterised pytest test cases.
 conftest.py … some fixtures for set up of all pytest test cases, creates the log directory before pytests are executed. pytest.ini … initialising the custom markers.